Guillaumernd/ampiimts/documentation/README.md

   - **discover_patterns_stumpy_mixed()**: For univariate time series.
 Computes matrix profile using stump, identifies motifs as repeating subsequences with small profile distances, and extracts discords as subsequences with high distances.

   - **discover_patterns_mstump_mixed()**: For multivariate time series.
-Computes multi-dimensional profiles using mstump, applies dimension reduction via MDL (Minimum Description Length) where needed, and discovers motif patterns and anomalous subsequences across dimensions.
+Computes multi-dimensional profiles using mstump, applies dimension reduction via MDL (Minimum Description Length) if no cluster, and discovers motif patterns and anomalous subsequences across dimensions.

   - **exclude_discords()**: Refines the discord selection to avoid trivial overlaps and ensures the anomalies returned are both significant and temporally distinct.